Shell Gas Station...or Hell Gas Station?

 South of this oil well, a rebel group is plotting its payback to Mr. Government, or the Royal Dutch Shell Company in proper terms.
 This group, named MEND (Movement for the Emancipation of the Niger Delta), is formed from over five-thousand young men—young men that grew up in the village to the East and many more from the Village to the North (Rebels).
 These hopeful rebels plan on making a change in the local politics, and will call upon drastic and radical measures to make sure this change happens.
 To each young man an A.K.
 47 is within an arm’s grip—a grip that finds its strength in years of exploitation.
 This is the Niger Delta region of Nigeria, Africa’s most populous country and Africa’s largest oil producer (Rebels).
 The interactions that take place in these distant wetlands, immensely affect the rest of the world.

 “TEN POINTS,” shouts Gaelyn, leaning forward in the passenger seat of my car, pointing her freshly painted finger nail at an extremely aged woman making a pathetic, hunched attempt to cross the street.
 This had become a common time-filler game between Gaelyn and me.
 The rules to this entertainment apply as following: during any driving occasion, if either of us recognizes a poor pedestrian making an attempt to cross traffic, one of us will evaluate the victim’s physical dexterity, shout how many points they should be worth, and it instantly becomes the driver’s primary goal to smash into them.
 Once smashed into the pedestrian, the points are awarded.
-Though, of course, we never
+Though, of course, we never actually hit anyone.

 The old woman was a good block away from my car’s hood, but at the snail pace she was taking, I felt like I could easily snag her.
 She was the perfect target for my sixty miles-per-hour rush—the rush to get to our Orchestra concert on time.
 And with our Orchestra Director, who was blessed with the stare of death intended to whip his musical students into shape, attendance in a timely manner was demanded on every occasion.

-clearly worth more than ten points,” I applied a tad more pressure to the gas pedal, “she’s an antique!
+“C’mon, she’s clearly worth more than ten points,” I applied a tad more pressure to the gas pedal, “she’s an antique!
 Rarity deserves a point boost—I’d say at least twenty points.”
 During this bargaining plea, I glanced down at my gas gauge: empty—no, wait, passed empty; the pointer was resting below the red line.
 “Jeeze, I got to get some gas, or else we won’t make it to the concert at all.”

 I let up on the speed, while Gaelyn and I’s attention suddenly shifted from the cripple and instead towards a mad search for a Gas Station; meanwhile the old woman found refuge on the side of the road.
 There was only one in sight on our route: a Shell station.
 “No, I’m not going to get gas there,” I mildly asserted.